-On top of that, there’s the usual gaming audio questions to answer.
+On top of that, there are the usual gaming audio questions to answer.
 Do you need something with a microphone?
 Is surround sound important to you?

 Don’t fret!
-It may seem a little overwhelming, but we’ve got you covered.
+It may seem a little overwhelming, but we have you covered.

 What you should know about Nintendo Switch headsets

 Before we get into our main recommendations, it’s important to clear a few things up first.
 For starters, the Switch is a hybrid console—it works at home, plugged into your TV, and while out and about.
-What this means for audio considerations is that the Switch can actually work with both 3.5mm and USB inputs, at least to a point.
+What this means for audio considerations is that the Switch can actually work with a Bluetooth connection, 3.5mm hardwire connection, and USB input, at least to a point.

 Other, more typical gaming headset considerations are a little bit less important with the Switch.
-Having a microphone is important if you’re into Fortnite, but a lot games don’t have voice chat enabled.
+Having a microphone is important if you’re into Fortnite, but a lot of games don’t have voice chat enabled.
 Most games, including the ones made by Nintendo and big names like Monster Hunter Rise, use a mobile app that requires splitting audio between a Switch and a smartphone.
 To be frank, it’s routinely such a terrible experience that it’s hard to recommend any headset that uses this method.

-Surround sound is also a less prominent concern, the Nintendo Switch doesn’t support.
+Surround sound is also a less prominent concern, the Nintendo Switch doesn’t support it.
 Even games like Fortnite, one of the most popular games to use the feature, only offer stereo sound on Switch, regardless of your audio hardware.

 With all that in mind, here are some of the best Nintendo Switch headsets.

 For the best all-around solution, try the HyperX Cloud Alpha

-The HyperX Cloud Alpha offers best in class audio for a for far less than many of its competitors.
-This 3.5mm headset comes with a detachable 3.5mm mic, a durable frame, and deep cushioned headphone pads which make long gaming sessions very comfortable.
+The HyperX Cloud Alpha offers best-in-class audio for far less than many of its competitors.
+This 3.5mm headset comes with a detachable 3.5mm mic, a durable frame, and deep headphone pads which make long gaming sessions very comfortable.